Logan Act: Constitutionality

 There has been little judicial discussion of the constitutionality of the Logan Act.
 The U.S. District Court for the Southern District of New York in Waldron v.
 British Petroleum Co., 231 F. Supp.
 72 (S.D.N.Y.
-1964), mentioned in passing that the Act was likely unconstitutional due to the vagueness of the terms "defeat" and "measures," but did not rule on the question.
+1964), mentioned in passing that the Act was likely unconstitutional due to the vagueness of the terms "defeat" and "measures", but did not rule on the question.
+In December 2020, the Department of Justice's Office of Legal Counsel wrote a memorandum opinion concluding that the Logan Act "was constitutional when enacted, and unless or until repealed by Congress, remains valid and enforceable."
+The Department of Justice made this opinion public in January 2025.